cossacklabs/0fc/README.md

 ## anonymous web chat with strong cryptography

-0fc was started as testing playground for some sophisticated use-cases of [Themis](https://github.com/cossacklabs/themis)/[WebThemis](https://github.com/cossacklabs/webthemis), but became interesting enough to release it as a separate blob of code.

 0fc enables you to run a secure in-browser group chat with isolated chatrooms, having some special features:
 - end-to-end for specific chat room: server cannot do better than DoS attack
 - server is considered minimal trusted zone, all important operations happen on client side: